SCTLD Frequently Asked Questions

 What is the DoE response?

-Our coral reefs have had a good foundation to fight disease based on the previous efforts of the DoE.
-This agency has been working on facilitating the responsible management and sustainable use of the natural environment and the natural resources of the Cayman Islands since 1984.
+Our coral reefs have had a good foundation to fight disease based on the previous efforts of our Marine Resources Unit at the DoE.
+We have been working on facilitating the responsible management and sustainable use of the natural environment and the natural resources of the Cayman Islands since 1984.
 For almost 35 years, there has been some historical protection for our reefs through our marine parks.
 The Cayman Islands also has very little pollution and run-off from the land.
-We are aware that Cabinet is now considering an increase in the management and protection of coral reefs and marine habitats to 46%.

 We are actively training volunteers on disease identification and how to use treatment options while expanding our citizen scientist reporting efforts to engage the public in helping us to identify diseased coral.
-We are engaging in regional and international collaboration, and our team has extracted over 250 samples for epidemiological research.
+We are engaging in regional and international collaboration, and our team has extracted over 1000 samples for epidemiological research.
 The most effective treatment option available is to use Amoxicillin + Base2B.
-Our control study has seen a 100% success rate treating lesions on 80 highly susceptible corals however, reinfection of healthy-looking is possible.
 While efforts are being made to study and understand SCTLD, we will continue disease mitigation until alternative treatments become available.

-Pathogens on dive gear may survive for extended periods and can be transferred among reefs on subsequent dives, and, potentially, transmitted to reefs internationally, unless your gear is disinfected.
-If you are diving or snorkeling anywhere in the Cayman Islands, and before travelling between Grand Cayman and the Sister Islands, please disinfect your gear.
+Pathogens on dive gear may survive for extended periods and can be transferred among reefs on subsequent dives, and, potentially, transmitted to reefs internationally.
+Disinfect your water gear if you are arriving internationally to Cayman Islands and before traveling between Grand Cayman and the Sister Islands.

 If you have any questions, please email Tammi.Warrender@gov.ky